 Why would I even think I’m 95% percent better when I have these kinds of symptoms going on?
 Maybe I just wanted to put on my happy face and pretend that everything was OK.
 I’m not really sure but my words sure caught me off guard.

-If you’ve been dealing with chronic Lyme for any length of time, all you really want is to be well, to be normal, and to be able to keep up with what everyone else is doing.
+If you’ve been dealing with chronic Lyme for any length of time, all you really want is to be well!
+You want to have a normal life and to be able to keep up with what everyone else is doing.

-I started out this year announcing to my family and everyone around me that this was my year to get well.
-I was going to focus on resting and getting the therapy and treatments that I needed in order to completely regain my health.
+This year I announced to my family and everyone around me that this was my year to get well.
+I planned to focus on resting and getting the therapy and treatments that I needed in order to completely regain my health.
 I babied myself, took naps, put my feet up a little more, began a physical therapy type exercise program, overlooked the messy house and did what I needed to do to feel like I was taking care of me.

 Now that summer break is here I’ve found myself busy, hurrying, and trying to accomplish all the projects I set by the wayside.
 In my head, I began thinking I was better but my body is saying otherwise.